markab4/Grocery-List-Manager/Docs/ProjectPlan.md

 ### Roles

 - **Project Manager** -  in charge of the planning and execution of the project.
-Responsible for developing the software project plan, managing deliverables according to the software project plan, leading and managing the software project team, assigning tasks to project team members, and keeping everyone happy
+Responsible for developing the software project plan, managing deliverables according to the software project plan, leading and managing the software project team, assigning tasks to project team members, and keeping everyone happy.

 - **Database Administrator** - responsible for the organisation, storage and retrieval of the data.
-Designs, builds, and tests the database
+Designs, builds, and tests the database.

 - **Quality Assurance** - responsible for defining quality standards and metrics for the project, and ensuring all development tasks meet quality criteria through test planning, test execution, quality assurance and issue tracking.